twistlock/docs/api/descriptions/feeds/cve_allow_list_get.md

 ### Response

-A successful response will return a list of CVEs that will be used for global whitelisting:
+A successful response will return a list of CVEs that will be used for global whitelisting.

 ```json
 {